 - The Pupil Premium recently increased to £900 and has been extended to children who have been eligible for free school meals at any time in the last 6 years.

 Pupil Premium focus and impact at Kings Heath Primary Academy

 - The Pupil Premium funding that is received by Kings Heath Primary Academy is used in a variety of ways in order to improve pupil attainment and to help overcome any barriers to learning.
 This extra money is specifically targeted for the most disadvantaged children.

-- Closing the gap, with qualified teachers lessons have been timetabled to allow individual tutoring for vulnerable groups.
-This allows us to give every child the chance to go as far as their abilities and effort can carry them and close the gap between our poorer pupils and everyone else.
+- Quality first teaching following the Rosenshine Principles with qualified teachers lessons have been timetabled to allow modelled and scaffolded teaching available for vulnerable groups.
+This allows us to give every child the chance to go as far as their abilities and effort can carry them and close the gap.

-The work of a Learning Mentor usually takes the form of regular one to one and group sessions with pupils identified as requiring help, during which time the Learning Mentor and the pupil will identify agreed targets and strategies (related to, for example, work, attendance, behaviour, relationships and learning).
-However, the role is flexible and may also include other duties related to improving the achievement of identified pupils such as observations, supporting at breakfast and after school clubs, supporting during break and lunchtimes and providing information for other staff.
+The work of a Pastoral Team member usually takes the form of work within class with key individuals.
+At the request of external providers 1:1 / small group work with specific individuals may take place.
+However, the role is flexible and may also include other duties related to improving the achievement of identified pupils such as observations, support supporting at breakfast and after school clubs, supporting during break and lunchtimes and providing information for other staff.

-Information about the pupil premium impact for 2015-16 and planned spend for 2016-17 is available to download from the left hand side of this page.
+Information about the pupil premium impact for previous years and planned spend for 2020-21 is available to download.

 Sports Premium Funding